FGint/Tekla3DRebarVisualizer/README.md

 # Tekla Structures Extensions
 Extensions which utilize Tekla Structures Open API

+# Project overview
+This WPF .NET application follows MVVM pattern.
+It's using Tekla Structures API Fusion to implement it.

 # Tekla 3D Rebar Visualizer
 This program helps with visualization and description of rebars with complicated geometry.
 It enables you to select rebar visible on drawing and then rotate it to your desired position.